 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-How is Jasmine Tea Made
+How to Make Jasmine Tea with Flowers

 How to Serve: Best served without additions.

-Benefits of Jasmine Tea with Flowers
+Green Tea with Jasmine Flowers Benefits

 Health PointsDetox, Digestive, Hydration, Immune System, Refreshing, Relaxing, Weight Loss